RemkoDuursma/learningguidetor/07-programming.md

 dbDisconnect(my_con)
 ```

-If we leave out the `con` argument, the connection will be opened and closed for you.
+If we leave out the `con` argument, the connection will be opened and closed for you every time you call `read_my_data2`.

 ## Exercises